DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 1-10 are rejected under 35 U.S.C.
+Claims 1-10 and 17-20 are rejected under 35 U.S.C.
 103 as being unpatentable over Noda et al. (EP 3 127 931 A1, “Noda”) in view of Gotou et al. (US 2012/0238667 A1, “Gotou”) and the evidence provided by Kishimoto (JP H04-130119 A).
-The disclosure of Kishimoto is based off a machine translation of the reference included with this action.
+The disclosure of Kishimoto is based off a machine translation of the reference included with the action mailed 14 January 2026.

 With respect to claims 1-4, 6, and 8-9, Noda discloses a urethane (meth)acrylate compound capable of forming a cured coating film which is made from an active energy radiation-curable resin composition ([0007]).
 The urethane (meth)acrylate compound (A) is prepared by a reaction of a hydroxyl group-containing (meth)acrylate compound (x) and a polyvalent isocyanate compound (y) ([0009]) and further includes another urethane (meth)acrylate compound (B), and a polysiloxane structure-containing compound (C) (i.e., a polysiloxane derivative) ([0011]).
 The hydroxyl group-containing (meth)acrylate compound (x) has the structure shown below where n is an integer of 1-25 and R is H or CH3 ([0016]); this structure is identical to the structure of claim 3 where R4 is H or CH3, L7 is an alkylene group having 2 carbon atoms, and L6 is an alkylene group having 5 carbon atoms.
 Noda further discloses the hydroxyl group-containing (meth)acrylate compound includes those known under the tradename Placcel FA2d which is identical to that used in the present invention and has a number average molecular weight of 344 (see instant specification, [0165]).
 The polyvalent isocyanate compound (y) includes isocyanate compounds having an isocyanurate structure include a cyanurate of hexamethylene diisocyanate ([0031-0032], [0204]), corresponding to the structure of claim 4 where L3, L4, and L5 are alkylene groups having 6 carbon atoms from the hexamethylene.
 The composition further includes a photopolymerization initiator ([0173]) present in an amount of 0.1-20 parts by weight ([0177]), which overlaps the presently claimed range.
 The polysiloxane structure-containing compound is present in an amount of 0.01-100 parts by weight of the urethane (meth)acrylate compound ([0168]), which overlaps the presently claimed range.
-Noda further discloses the ratio of the hydroxyl group-containing (meth)acrylate compound to the isocyanate compound is 1:3 to 1:2 ([0079]) and discloses the ratio of another polyol compound (b3) to isocyanate compound is (2n-2):2n, where n is 2 or more (i.e., a ratio of 0.5:1 or more) ([0076]).
-Therefore, the ratio of other polyol to hydroxyl group-containing (meth)acrylate is at least 0.5/0.33-0.5) or at least 1-1.5.
+Noda further discloses the ratio of the hydroxyl group-containing (meth)acrylate compound to the isocyanate compound is 1:3 to 1:2 ([0079]) and discloses the ratio of another polyol compound (b3) to isocyanate compound is (2n-2):2n, where n is 2 or more (i.e., a ratio of 0.5:1 or more) ([0077]).
+Therefore, the ratio of the other polyol to hydroxyl group-containing (meth)acrylate is at least 0.5/0.33-0.5) or at least 1-1.5.

 PNG